Migrating from Workers Sites to Pages

 Connect to your git provider

 After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to your git provider.
-Follow the to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.
+Follow the Get started guide to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.

 Using Direct Upload